Gulf of Tribugá: Location

 The Gulf of Tribugá is on Colombia's Pacific Coast in the Chocó Department.

 It may be reached by sea from the port of Buenaventura or by air to the municipality of Nuquí.

 The Utría National Natural Park is to the north of the gulf.

 Cabo Corrientes is at the southern end.

 The municipality of Nuquí, with a population of 7,000, is in the center of the gulf and has an airport, hospital, high school and commercial infrastructure.

 There is an indigenous community of Emberá people in the basins of the Valle, Nuquí, Jurubidá, and Panguí rivers.

 Environment

 The climate is a humid tropical forest, with average temperatures of 28 C.

 There is high rainfall, with the least rain in January and February.

 The Esmeraldes-Pacific Colombia mangroves are found along the coasts of Colombia and Ecuador from the Gulf of Tribugá, north to Mompiche Bay in the south.

 Core samples have shown that in the south of the gulf, dominant populations of Rhizophora mangroves have been relatively stable for the last 4,500 years.

 In recent years, abundant Acrostichum aureum have appeared, probably introduced by humans.

 In one area of the northern, gulf there have been populations of Pelliciera rhizophorae for about 2,600 years, but in another area, the mangroves are from recent colonization.

 Land animals include bats, marsupials, anteaters, sloths, jaguars, pumas, otters, coatis, bush dogs, snakes, poison frogs and iguanas.

 There are 270 species of birds, including harpy eagles and herons.

+Community divers have carried out retrieval of abandoned fishing gear (ghost gear) in the Gulf and participated in reef-monitoring activities supported by Conservation International Colombia and local partners.